Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Nara also hosts unique festivals throughout the year that are worth planning your visit around:

-• During Setsubun in early February, you can experience Kasuga Mantoro, the lighting of all the lanterns at Kasuga-Taisha Shrine [Official website, Google Maps location].
+• During Setsubun in early February, you can experience Kasuga Mantoro, lighting all the lanterns at Kasuga-Taisha Shrine [Official website, Google Maps location].

-• Omizutori in the first half of March is a Buddhist festival marking the start of Spring.
-During the festival, at 1900h every night, you can witness Buddhist monks run along Nigatsudo’s balcony [Google Maps location] carrying six-metre-long torches.
+• Omizutori, held in the first half of March, is a Buddhist festival marking the start of Spring.
+During the festival, at 1900h every night, Buddhist monks run along Nigatsudo’s balcony [Google Maps location] carrying six-metre-long torches.
 The embers raining on the crowds below are believed to bring good health.

 • Visiting in the first half of June allows you to observe baby deer at the Roku-en Park nursery [Google Maps location].